William Symington 1764-1831

 BETTYE WOOTTON, descendant of William Symington's eldest daughter Elizabeth Rankine, allowed me to examine the Rankine model of the Charlotte Dundas and gave me access to various Rankine family documents and artefacts.

 JEAN MCCABE and her family most generously enabled me to copy photographs from her extensive collection of photographs of descendants of William Symington 1824-1890 of Berringa Park, Huon Lane and of the family of Peter Symington of Teviotdale, her grandfather.
 Jean was proud of her Symington ancestry and was a marvellous source of information.
 Her parents, Peter and Nellie, were first cousins.
 Jean died in 2003 at the age of ninety.
+Her niece, FRANCES MCCABE has also been most helpful.
 I am grateful to MARIE CHURCHER, Jean's cousin, for pictures of her father DOUG SYMINGTON and his family.

 BILL SIMMONDS of Huon Lane sent me photographs taken by his father of the removal of the goods shed from the old Huon Lane railway station.
 BERYL INGLES provided views of Huon Lane from the 1920's and photographs of the family of LOUISA THOMAS, post mistress at Huon Lane.
-JILL HUON of Wangaratta, a descendant of the Huons of Bungoona, most generously provided many pictures of her antecedents, some of which featured early Symingtons who were neighbours at Huon Lane.
+JILL HUON of Wangaratta, a descendant of the Huons of Bungoona, most generously provided many pictures of her antecedents who were neighbours of the Symingtons of Huon Lane.
+JANE WHITTLE, grand daughter of Jessie Jane Symington of Teviotdale, Huon Lane, sent me photographs and provided interesting observations about her relatives.

 I am much indebted to Bill Whitehead of Birmingham who very kindly retrieved for me a number of documents in the Boulton and Watt Collection which relate to William Symington and his brother George, including an unpublished Memorial to steam boat owners dated 1822.